Intel Core i9-12900K review: Intel. Is. Back.

 Cons

-After a long absence, Intel's 12th-gen Core i9-12900K and its hybrid design puts Intel back on top in desktop CPUs while offering next-generation technology and a big surprise: relatively good value over Ryzen.
+After a long absence, Intel's 12-gen Core i9-12900K and its hybrid design puts Intel back on top in desktop CPUs while offering next-generation technology and a big surprise: relatively good value over Ryzen.

 Price When Reviewed